OpenLispDotNet/OpenLispNET/README.txt

 Summary
 =======
+OpenLisp.NET aims to be compatible with the Common Lisp standard library while providing first class for .NET objects.
-OpenLisp.NET is a tiny Clojure-like LISP written in C# and targeting the .NET platform.
+OpenLisp.NET is a tiny Clojure-like LISP written in C# and targeting the .NET platform; meaning: OpenLisp.NET will use Software
+Transactional Memory and have first class support for actor based concurrency and immutable collections.
 The OpenLisp.Core library contains all datatypes, interfaces, classes, utility functions to parse OpenLisp S-Expressions.

 Why another LISP?